Arcticactus/Download-Song-List-From-Youtube/README.md

 7. Upon completion, review `failed_songs.log to` for the list of songs that failed to download (usually because the URL is no longer valid).

 # Notes:
-The code uses selenium and Firefox gecko drive, due to recent changes in Firefox the code can no longer works.
+The code uses Selenium and Firefox Gecko Driver, due to recent changes in Firefox the code can no longer works.